Last Updated on: 19th September 2021, 06:03 pm

-If you’ve ever visited Iceland, you know the natural beauty of the planes of Thingvellir is something special.
+If you’ve ever visited Iceland, you know that, while there are so many things to do in Iceland, the natural beauty of the planes of Thingvellir is something special.
 But what you may not know, is that this open field was once home to perhaps the oldest governing body of Western Civilization.
 That’s why this week, I chatted with Lee Accomando of The Viking Age Podcast.
 Lee is as entertaining as he is informative about the history of Iceland, and what makes Thingvellir such an amazing historical site.

 The Thing About Thingvellir

 The open-air plane of Thingvellir was the home of the Icelandic Althing, the parliamentary body that met there from 930 C.E. all the way to the 1800s.
 The current Althing, which meets in Reykjavik to this day, draws its history from this governmental body.
-At the time, the Althing would meet to settle various disputes, from arguments over land to fishing catch to—because these are Vikings we’re talking about—who killed who and whether it was justified.
-Initially, there were small assemblies of local leaders called “things,” but Iceland was really unique in convening a centralized body, and Lee actually does an amazing job tracing the idea back to Roman history.
+At the time, the Althing would meet to settle various disputes, from arguments overland to fishing catch to—because these are Vikings we’re talking about—who committed crimes and whether they were justified.
+Initially, there were small assemblies of local leaders called “things,” but Iceland was really unique in convening a centralized body, and Lee actually does an amazing job traceing the idea back to Roman history.

 History Meets Pseudo-History in Thingvellir